Tongue and lips logo: History

 For the logo, Jagger had suggested the tongue of the Hindu goddess Kali.
 Pasche said at the time, "The design concept for the tongue was to represent the band's anti-authoritarian attitude, Mick's mouth, and the obvious sexual connotations.
 I designed it in such a way that it was easily reproduced and in a style I thought could stand the test of time."
 In an interview with The New York Times, Pasche recalled that, "I didn't want to do anything Indian, because I thought it would be very dated quickly, as everyone was going through that phase at the time".
 However, it did inspire him to his design.
+This was seen as highly disrespectful to Hindu sentiments once this was revealed to the public, due to the superimposition of the sacred symbol of deep spiritual significance of a powerful Goddess with a vulgar sexual connotation, and is criticised till today.

 In New York, Craig Braun as the owner and creative director of the Sound Packaging Corporation, had a deadline to complete the artwork for the band's Sticky Fingers album and he needed the logo from Pasche.